rurounigit/movie_data_builder/README.md

-# script to create and enrich movie data using a locally running LLM and the OMDB and TMDB api.
+# helper script to create and enrich movie data

+using a locally running LLM and the OMDB and TMDB api.